Lmitchell11/7-Questions-Or-Less/README.md

 I would also like to give a big thanks to Mark Schlax, a CSE and good friend of mine from MTU on helping with the timing delays.

-Our GitHub handles our: Lmitchell11, mcschlax
+Our GitHub handles: Lmitchell11, mcschlax